 It was happy hour, so we started the evening with a glass of wine, whilst listening to a live guitarist/singer for the ‘Sunday Sessions’.
 It was a lovely sunny evening and we relaxed in the bamboo seats overlooking the pool.

 Then it was time for food!
 We skipped starters and headed straight for the mains.
-I had grilled Saltwater Barramundi with a green mango, coconut and cashew salad.
+I had grilled Saltwater Barramundi with green mango, coconut and cashew salad.
 It was so good – I nearly didn’t order it as we would be eating fish at Rick Stein’s the following evening, but I’m glad I did!
-Vick had the ribs, which were incredible.
-Not your usual thin kind, but really meaty slow cooked BBQ ribs ribs, served with slaw.
-For dessert we shared a delicious mango panna cotta, served with coconut ice cream.
+Vick had ribs, which were incredible.
+Not your usual thin kind, but really meaty slow-cooked BBQ ribs, served with slaw.
+For dessert, we shared a delicious mango panna cotta, served with coconut ice cream.

 Bannisters by the Sea has a gorgeous infinity pool overlooking the ocean.
 We ordered lunch from the pool bar and relaxed in the sunshine.
 The pool area also has a games room, complete with giant chess.

 Rick Stein at Bannisters

 That evening we had dinner at Rick Stein’s.
 You enter the restaurant via a lounge room with lovely furniture and a beautiful tiled wall.
 This is also a great spot to relax with a coffee in the morning.
 The restaurant overlooks the gardens and has lovely ocean views.